Games

 Material Required:

-Deck of playing cards, one die, table
+A deck of playing cards, one die, and a table

 Procedure: